 Once you’re done the circle, start driving towards Snaefellness (Snæfellsnes) Peninsula and enjoy the this iconic landscape.

-Spend the night in Hellnar and if you’re lucky, you’ll be able to watch the Northern Lights dance in technicolor delight.
+Spend the night in Hellnar or Olafsvik and if you’re lucky, you’ll be able to watch the Northern Lights dance in technicolor delight.
 Have a religious experience.

 Day 4 – Ferry to the Westfjords